Factbox: What pay rises will British public sector workers get?

 WHAT HAVE THEY RECOMMENDED?

-Below are the recommendations which the government has announced it has accepted:
+Below are the recommendations which the government has announced it has accepted and will be backdated to April:

+Other NHS staff, including nurses, paramedics and midwives were offered a 5% pay rise for 2023/24 as part of a 2-year deal in March.
+That deal has been implemented, even though not all unions had accepted it.

 HOW DOES IT COMPARE TO PRIVATE SECTOR PAY?